 When changes are made to a header file, all sources including it needs to be recompiled.
-In large projects and libraries, it can cause build time issues due to the fact that even when a small change to the implementation is made everyone has to wait sometime until they compile their code.
-One way to solve this problem is by using the PImpl Idiom, which hides the implementation in the headers and includes an interface file which compiles instantly.
+In large projects and libraries, it can cause build time issues due to the fact that even when a small change to the implementation is made everyone has to wait some time until they compile their code.
+One way to solve this problem is by using the PImpl Idiom, which hides the implementation in the headers and includes an interface file that compiles instantly.

 The PImpl Idiom (Pointer to IMPLementation) is a technique used for separating implementation from the interface.
 It minimizes header exposure and helps programmers to reduce build dependencies by moving the private data members in a separate class and accessing them through an opaque pointer.

 How to implement: